LiuKe3068LikWix/From-Talking-to-Singing/README.md

 > Code and dataset will be released soon.

 ## Overview

-With rapid advances in audio-visual generative models, reliable forgery detection has become increasingly important.
-Existing audio-visual deepfake detection methods typically rely on cross-modal inconsistencies between audio and visual signals.
-However, singing introduces rhythmic vocalization and weakens audio-visual coupling, leading to a nontrivial domain shift from talking to singing scenarios.

-To address this challenge, we construct the **Singing Head DeepFake (SHDF)** dataset and propose **Text-guided Audio-Visual Forgery Detection (T-AVFD)**, a framework designed to generalize across both talking and singing scenarios.

-## Highlights

-- We introduce **SHDF**, a singing head deepfake dataset constructed with rhythm-aware generative models.
-- We propose **T-AVFD**, a text-guided audio-visual forgery detection framework for both talking and singing scenarios.
-- T-AVFD learns generalizable facial authenticity patterns through multi-granularity textual descriptions.
-- Experiments show consistent improvements over existing audio-visual deepfake detection baselines.
+With rapid advances in audio-visual generative models, reliable forgery detection becomes increasingly critical.
+Existing methods for audio-visual deepfake detection typically rely on cross-modal inconsistencies.
+In singing, rhythmic vocalization weakens this coupling and introduces a nontrivial domain shift, substantially degrading detection performance.
+We construct the Singing Head DeepFake (SHDF) dataset using rhythm-aware generative models to fill the gap in singing benchmarks.
+To cope with cross-scenario domain shifts, we propose a Text-guided Audio-Visual Forgery Detection (T-AVFD) framework that generalizes across both talking and singing scenarios.
+T-AVFD comprises a facial authenticity pattern learner and a multi-modal differential weight learning module.
+The pattern learner aligns facial features with multi-granularity textual descriptions to learn generalizable authenticity patterns.
+The weight learning module preserves intrinsic audio–visual consistency and adaptively integrates it with authenticity patterns via differential weighting.
+Extensive experiments on multiple talking head deepfake datasets and SHDF show consistent improvements over existing baselines and strong robustness under diverse perturbations.

 ## Release

 - Code: Coming soon.
 - Dataset: Coming soon.
-- Pretrained models: Coming soon.

 ## Citation